 STEP 1: GET CLEAN

 If you already have a consistent skin care routine for your face, you could probably guess this first step.
 No matter what part of your body you’re dealing with, the best way to kick things off is by getting completely clean.
 For your body, that means using a cleanser meant specifically for washing your body—don’t expect your face wash to do the trick.
 Look for a gentle body wash that won’t irritate or dry out your skin.
 Lather up with help from a loofah, wash cloth, or just your hands, then be sure to rinse off before moving on.

 Exfoliating with face scrubs can be a tricky thing.
 You don’t want to scrub your skin too much, in fear of irritation, but you need to do it regularly enough that dead skin cells won’t leave your skin looking dull.
 To make matters worse, everyone’s skin can handle different frequencies of exfoliation.
 But that’s a topic for another day!
 Thankfully, the skin on your body is better suited to exfoliation.
 Because your body is typically tougher than your face, you don’t have to be quite as wary about scrubbing too much.

-No kind of skin care routine should include sun bathing, but that doesn’t mean you can’t have a tan.
+No kind of skin care routine should include sun-bathing, but that doesn’t mean you can’t have a tan.
 If you want your body to be bronzed, turn to a self-tanner.
-Try the L’Oréal Paris Sublime Bronze™ Hydrating Self-Tanning Milk Medium, which is a gradual self-tanner that will help give your skin a glow over time.
+Try the L’Oréal Paris Sublime Bronze Self-Tanning Water Mousse, which is a clear self-tanner that will help give your skin a gorgeous glow over time.
 Smooth it on evenly three times a week, being sure to use sparingly around joints, to achieve an even, streak-free tan.

 Your skin care routine isn’t the only thing that can be transferred to your body.
 Body makeup is just as much of a thing!
 If you’re a fan of contouring with face makeup, you’ll want to learn How to Contour Your Body, too.